PE & Sport Premium

 - Pupil progress and outcomes have significantly improved.

-- There has been an increase in the number of high quality extra-curricular sports clubs provided to pupils.
+- There has been an increase in the number of high quality extra-curricular sports clubs provided to pupils, such as football, basketball and cricket across the school.

 - There has been an increase participation in the number of inter and intra-school competitions.

-- The raised status of PE and sport has had a huge impact on the school house system and children’s sense of belonging.
+- The raised status of PE and sport has had a huge impact on the children’s sense of belonging.

 Previous Years Evaluations: